Xyntopia/taskyon/README.md

 - _P2P Task Synchronization:_ Facilitate team collaboration with peer-to-peer task synchronization.
 - _Autonomous Agents:_ Incorporate agents that independently work on task trees, enhancing automation and efficiency.
-- _Desktop App and Container:_ Develop a desktop application and container for easy deployment and enhanced security.
+- _Desktop App:_ A desktop application is almost ready for installation on desktop computers.

 ## Contributing